-Healy Consultants Group PLC’ Top Jurisdictions for Company Registration
+Healy Consultants Group’ Top Jurisdictions for Company Registration

 For the second year in a row, the top three countries in the Ease Of Doing Business Index, created by the World Bank Group, remain Singapore, Hong Kong, and New Zealand (respectively).
 The World Bank survey ranks 183 global economies on the ease of starting and operating a local firm in the country.
 Measurements include business regulations, employment regulations, regulatory outcomes, extent of legal protection of property rights, and the effect of these factors on small and medium-size domestic firms.